dalibo/ldap2pg/docs/hacking.md

 <h1>Hacking</h1>

-You are welcome to contribute to `ldap2pg` with patch to code, documentation or configuration sample !
+You are welcome to contribute to ldap2pg with patch to code, documentation or configuration sample !
 Here is an extended documentation on how to setup *a* development environment.
 Feel free to adapt to your cumfort.
 Automatic tests on CircleCI will take care of validating regressions.

-# Docker Development Environment
+## Docker Development Environment

-A `docker-compose.yml` file is provided to launch an OpenLDAP and a PostgreSQL instances.
+Project repository ships a `docker-compose.yml` file to launch an OpenLDAP and a PostgreSQL instances.

 ``` console
 $ docker-compose pull